Building A Thriving Food Co-op

 Did you know that 70% of food co-ops are still thriving after 5 years in business?
 Just 1 in 3 small businesses can say the same.
 So what’s the co-op secret?
 GROW, FUND, BUILD.
 It’s a 5-8-year startup process with proven results.
 And our national and regional partners – Food Co-op Initiative and Neighboring Food Co-op Association – guide us every step of the way.

-A capital campaign typically takes 4-6 months.
-According to our current projections, we will need to raise about $1.2 million.
+Soon after we choose our site, we launch a 4-6-month capital campaign.
+According to our current projections, we’ll need to raise about $1.2 million, depending on the final store location.
 This is done through Owner loans and/or a preferred share program (shares that operate like stock).
-Outside this $1.2 million, we will seek available grants of at least $250,000.
+Outside this campaign, we will seek available grants of at least $250,000.
 All Owners, regardless of their participation in the capital campaign, have an equal voice in our store

 This stage varies in length based on our chosen site – purchase, lease, new build, renovation.
-Our market studies show that our region can support a 7,500-10,000 square-foot store, a sizable grocery store!
+Our market studies show that our region can support a 7,500-10,000 square-foot store.

-The Board is now actively looking at potential store locations in Maynard, which our market and feasibility studies determined is the ideal location.
-The town is surrounded by farms, surrounded by communities that value local food, and is at the intersections of major routes (2, 27, 117, and 62).
-If no location is available in Maynard when we pass the 900-Owner threshold, the Board will bring it back to our Owners to determine whether we wait for a Maynard location or search just outside the town’s borders.
+The Board is now actively looking at potential locations in Maynard, which our market and feasibility studies determined is the ideal location.
+The town is surrounded by farms, surrounded by communities that value local food, and at the intersections of major routes (2, 27, 117, and 62).
+If no location proves viable in Maynard, the Board will bring it back to our Owners to determine whether we wait for a Maynard location or search just outside the town’s borders.
 But Maynard remains the target location.
-The Board will not sign on a site until after we pass our 900-Owner goal.
+The Board is now actively pursuing potential sites.

-Join today and help us pass the 900-Owner threshold and open our community owned grocery store.
-BECOME AN OWNER TODAY!: http://assabetvillage.coop/join-online/
+Join today and help open our community owned grocery store!: http://assabetvillage.coop/join-online/